cuzfrog/scala-points/README.md

 Use condition to choose what trait to mix in, instead of inserting composited ones.

 ####14.Recursive sequnce traversal
-Using a cursor of indices instead of shrinking the sequence has a slight performance advantage.
+Using a cursor of indices instead of shrinking the sequence has a slight performance advantage.(scala 2.11.7)

 ####15.Type inference in generic method:
 ```scala